Casa El Norte

 Donations Needed:

-Non-perishable food, diapers, feminine hygiene products, childrens school supplies, hygiene products, toothbrushes, toothpaste, shampoo, deodorant, and soap.
+Non-perishable food, coffee, sugar, flour, diapers, feminine hygiene products, childrens school supplies, hygiene products, toothbrushes, toothpaste, shampoo, deodorant, and soap.

 See the full list for donations that will have the most impact!